 Upload the course video to YouTube.
 Make note of the code that appears between watch?v = and &feature in the URL.
 This code appears in the green box below.

 From the Settings menu, select Schedule & Details.

 Scroll down to the Course Introduction Video section.

 In the field below the video box, enter the YouTube video ID (the code you copied in step 1).
 When you add the code, the video automatically loads in the video box.

 When you make changes, a Save Changes button appears at the bottom right of the page.
 Select Save Changes when you have added the course video.

 View your course About page to test how the video will appear to learners.

-On edX.org, you work directly with your partner manager to set up the course video in the summary page.
+On edX.org, you work directly with your Program Manager to set up the course video in the summary page.

 The estimated effort the course requires appears in the course About page.